testvidya11/sense-ipython-module/README.md

   `{"d": "./downloads", "mirrors": "http://URL"}` would translate to the command-line arguments `-d ./downloads --mirrors=http://URL`.

-Any of the project's dashboards can import the package.
+Once installed, any of the project's dashboards can import the package.

 ### network_info